Skip to main content

 Within dimensional slices

-If you look within dimensional slices, to account for the additional increase in tests from dimensional splits, we collect correct within the family of tests across all dimension groups, non-guardrail metrics, and variations.
-The following video scrolls through a corrected set of dimension results; the ones that are adjusted are the non-guardrail metrics, and we include all adjusted p-values in this video (across dimensions and metrics) in one family for correction.
+If you look within dimensional slices, to account for the additional increase in tests from dimensional splits, we collect correct within the family of tests across all dimension groups, Goal metrics, and variations.